grame-cncm/faustdoc/src/manual/midi.md

 ### Configuring and Activating Polyphony

-Polyphony can be activated "manually" in some Faust architectures using an option/flag during compilation (e.g., typically `-poly` or `-nvoices` in the [faust2xx](TODO) scripts).
+Polyphony can be activated *manually* in some Faust architectures using an option/flag during compilation (e.g., typically `-poly` or `-nvoices <num>` in the [faust2xx](https://faustdoc.grame.fr/manual/tools/) scripts).
 That's also how the [Faust Online IDE](https://faustide.grame.fr) works where a button can be used to turn polyphony on or off.

 However, the most standard way to activate polyphony in Faust is to declare the `[nvoices:n]` metadata which allows us to specify the maximum number of voices of polyphony (`n`) that will be allocated in the generated program.